Anti-Bribery, Anti-Corruption and Anti-Fraud Policy Statement

 Making “facilitation payments” to speed up a service

-All forms of bribery are strictly prohibited.
+All forms of bribery and corruption are strictly prohibited.

 Gifts and hospitality